MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Open the main application Java file in a text editor.

-1. Append the following lines to the file:
+1. Add the following code to the file:

     ```java
     package com.example;